mas-bandwidth/yojimbo/BUILDING.md

 If you'd like to look at the profile results yourself, you'll need a copy of Visual Studio 2015 (Community edition is fine).

-It is necessary to first make some modifications to premake5.lua so you have debug symbols in release build for the profiler.
+First it is necessary to make some modifications to premake5.lua so you have debug symbols in release build for the profiler:

-First, add symbols to the release configuration:
+Near the solution "Yojimbo" section, change the following lines from this:

     configuration "Release"
-        flags { "Symbols" }             -- add this line
         optimize "Speed"
         defines { "NDEBUG" }

+To this:

+    configuration "Release"
+        flags { "Symbols" }
+        optimize "Speed"
+        defines { "NDEBUG" }

-Next remove fatal warnings, because you will have some missing debug symbol warnings for prebuilt libraries.
+Next you'll need to remove fatal warnings, because you will have some missing debug symbol warnings for prebuilt libraries for libsodium and mbedtls and Visual Studio is going to complain about that.

+Change this line:

     flags { "ExtraWarnings", "FatalWarnings", "StaticRuntime", "FloatFast" }

-becomes:
+to this:

     flags { "ExtraWarnings", "StaticRuntime", "FloatFast" }

 Now run "premake5 solution", switch to "Release" configuration and rebuild all.

 Right click on "profile" project an set it as the startup project.

 Press ALT-F2, check "CPU Usage" and click the "Start" button.

 After about minute you should have enough samples.
 Close the profile process and view the results.
 Enjoy.